spren9er/tilez/README.md

 If you use _'canvas'_ tiles, root tile creates a `<canvas>` container.
 Within this container coordinate system is translated to each tile's origin.
 All children tiles will share the same `<canvas>` element.

-#### Mixing Tiles
+#### Mixing Tile Types

-You can mix tiles, e.g. start with an HTML tile and add subroot Canvas and/or SVG tiles.
-Plain tiles can be added everywhere in the hierarchy.
+You can mix tile types, e.g. start with an HTML tile and add varios subroot Canvas and/or SVG tiles.
+Plain tiles can be added everywhere in the tile hierarchy.
 However, there are following restrictions:

 - An _'html'_ tile can't be embedded into an _'svg'_ or _'canvas'_ tile.
-- An _'svg'_ tile can't be embedded into a _'canvas'_ tile.
+- An _'svg'_ tile can't be embedded into a _'canvas'_ tile and vice versa.
-- A _'canvas'_ tile can't be embedded into an _'svg'_ tile.

 ---